Helpful(?) tips

 - In your

-- Do a
+kpidirectory, navigate into/locale - Do a

-git pull
+git pull - In your

-directory, enter container:./run.py -cf exec kpi bash
+kobo-installdirectory, enter container:./run.py -cf exec kpi bash - Run

 ./manage.py compilemessages